dataiku/dss-plugin-decision-tree-builder/README.md

 It allows to perform the following general actions:
 - **Switch between modes** (edit, tree visualization, sunburst visualization).
-- **Zoom fit (edit and tree visualization modes only):** Adjusts the zoom scale to display the whole tree on the screen.
+- **Zoom fit (edit and tree visualization modes only):** Adjust the zoom scale to display the whole tree on the screen.
-- **Zoom 100% (edit and tree visualization modes only):** Centers on the selected node and unzooms.
+- **Zoom 100% (edit and tree visualization modes only):** Center on the selected node and unzoom.
-- **Save as...:** Saves to a JSON file stored at the root of the folder of the webapp.
+- **Save as...:** Save to a JSON file stored at the root of the folder of the webapp.
 The icon is blue if there are unsaved changes, grey otherwise.
 Saving a tree with an already existing name will overwrite the previously saved tree.
 - **Close tree:** Go back to the creation/load tree interface.

 **Modes of the webapp**